drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 	  xstr="${x}"
 	fi

 After all these variables are set, then CHEEREIO navigates to the particular ensemble run directory it has been assigned and exports the proper number of OpenMP threads so that GEOS-Chem can exploit parallelization.
+Since we are about to start are first run of the main program loop, we set a boolean tag ``firstrun`` to ``true``.
+This is to facilitate ensemble spinup.

 .. code-block:: bash

+	firstrun=true

 	### Run GEOS-Chem in the directory corresponding to the cluster Id
 	cd  {RunName}_${xstr}